 As with any strategy, laying a strong foundation and diligent groundwork can put your organization on the path to success.
 Training need analysis helps you visualize the endpoint realistically, ensuring that expectations, objectives and the business impact are not far from reality.

-Being in the assessment, skilling, and the L&D space for almost a decade now has made us acknowledge that while reskilling is on the agenda of many organizations, it’s the ‘who’ and ‘how’ of it that actually holds them back.
+Being in the assessment, skilling, and L&D space for almost a decade now has made us acknowledge that while reskilling is on the agenda of many organizations, it’s the ‘who’ and ‘how’ of it that holds them back.

 You’ll agree that training is expensive.
 I don’t just mean in terms of cost, but also the time and human resources that go into the entire process.
-In a session I attended, Vikrant Bhatnagar, Head of Talent Management & Development at Vistara SIA Airlines, shared insights on a training program that culminated with a revelation – that the program was not required!
+In a session I attended, Vikrant Bhatnagar, Head of Talent Management & Development at Vistara SIA Airlines, shared his insights on a training program that culminated with a revelation – that the program was not required!
 If the KPIs of the employees had been modified to accommodate a minimal change, the training could have been done away with.
 Surprising, isn’t it?
-If the organization had asked the right questions and analyzed the need before plunging into the training, it would have saved the organization some financial resources and significant time.
+However, if the organization had asked the right questions and analyzed the need before plunging into the training, it would have saved the organization some financial resources and significant time.
 This is why you need to undertake a training need analysis as the first step for every training and development program.

 Training needs analysis, also known as training needs assessment or training need identification, is the structured process of understanding your organization and employees’ training requirements.
-Training need analysis involves methodically identifying the training and development needs in your organization’s workforce to design a training program that meets business needs and provides great returns, ultimately enabling your employees to fill the skills gap, perform better and become future-ready.
+Training need analysis involves methodically identifying your organization’s workforce’s training and development needs to design a training program that meets business needs and provides great returns, ultimately enabling your employees to fill the skills gap, perform better, and become future-ready.

-Identifying training needs helps the organization understand its present skill levels and its desired future levels to remain relevant.
+Identifying training needs helps the organization understand its present skill levels and desired future levels to remain relevant.
 Training needs analysis empowers your organization’s workforce to perform their jobs more effectively and efficiently, putting them on a path of growth.

 For many companies, training means diving right into its implementation.
 While we applaud this enthusiasm, we’d request you to take a step back and view training needs analysis as a crucial step toward the success of your training initiatives and your organizational future.
-Training need identification is not just a prerequisite for effective training; it equally saves time and financial resources for the organization.
+Training need identification is not just a prerequisite for effective training; it saves time and financial resources for the organization.